neon99999/digitalGardenNeon/src/site/notes/Digital Garden/AI/AI - Prediction Timeline.md

 - [Voice synthesis](https://elevenlabs.io/)and replication crosses the uncanny valley, becoming almost indistinguishable from human speech.
 - AI begins to be[integrated into toys](https://www.theverge.com/2023/12/14/24001895/grimes-curio-ai-toy-grok-pre-order?utm_source=substack&utm_medium=email) and other kids products
 - [Social media platforms](https://techcrunch.com/2023/12/12/snapchat-subscribers-can-now-create-and-send-ai-generated-images/?utm_source=tldrai&guccounter=1) offer AI integration in posts, introducing a wider and younger audience to AI potential and further altering ideas of truth.
+- Camera makers enter arms race by developing [digital signatures](https://asia.nikkei.com/Business/Technology/Nikon-Sony-and-Canon-fight-AI-fakes-with-new-camera-tech?utm_source=tldrai) that are embedded into images to verify that image has not be altered by AI
 ### Very Soon
 - **AI-Driven Advertising Becomes Highly Personalized**: Targeting individual preferences with increasing precision.
 - AI becomes increasingly integrated into software and platforms.
 Google integrates it into Gmail and Google Docs.